Whether you’re building, renovating or making simple changes to your home, use this guide to shine a light on lighting design trends for 2018.

 “You’ll get bonus points for clustering multiple dropping pendants, too,” she adds.

-Creative & comforting globe lighting
+4. Creative and comforting globe lighting

 Lighting designs that help create intimate, comforting spaces which allow us to rejuvenate and relax will be big in 2018.